-Upstream from Abbott Run Falls are several smaller waterfalls.
+Upstream from Abbott Run Falls are several additional, unnamed waterfalls.

-In my book Abbott Run Falls is absolutely worth the effort required to see it, especially in the winter.
+In my book, the waterfalls on Abbott Run are absolutely worth the effort required to see them.

 Especially if you are considering the McIntyre Wild Area Waterfall Triple Crown hikes!